X-spec7/go-router/README.md

 # GO-ROUTER

-A sample project for go-router
+A clear architecture of Flutter project using go-router and Bloc

-## Getting Started